Adam Habib: Tenure at SOAS

 In March 2021, Habib stepped aside from his position as Director of SOAS, as an investigation was launched into his use of a racial slur during an online meeting with a group of students.
 He used the word himself when he was responding to student concerns about faculty at SOAS using the word.
 After being challenged by the students he falsely claimed that "I come from a part of the world where we do use the word".
 He subsequently apologised for his use of the term in the meeting.
 An investigation by SOAS found that his use of the word did not necessarily constitute racism and noted that Habib had apologised and admitted he should not have uttered the term in full.
 The university apologised for his actions and he was subsequently allowed to resume his duties.

-A student was removed from a Q&A, at SOAS, for asking the prominent historian Jung Chang, "[...] who has spent her entire life in the fight against totalitarianism, why she is sharing a stage with a character who led one of the most violent suppressions of a protest movement in recent history?"
-SOAS responded, in part, that students had a duty to "display appropriate conduct".

 SOAS, under Habib's leadership, has also suspended and expelled multiple students that have been involved in activism, particularly concerning Palestine, as well those that have criticised his leadership and the institution's administration.
 Haya Adam, president of the SOAS Palestine Society, is one such student, and after the SOAS Spirit newspaper conducted a poll asking whether students felt more afraid to participate in student activism, post Haya’s expulsion, 74% of students responded with 'yes'.